zuhayfaja/community-edition/README.md

 1. Visit your instance at `$BASE_URL` and create the first user.

+> [!NOTE]
+> Plausible CE is funded by our cloud subscribers.
+>
+> If you know someone who might find Plausible useful, we'd appreciate if you'd let them know.

 ### Wiki

 For more information on installation, upgrades, configuration, and integrations please see our [wiki.](https://github.com/plausible/community-edition/wiki)